Peripheral Arterial Disease: Evidence-Based Guidelines for Identification, Management and Documentation

 The American Academy of Physician Assistants (AAPA) accepts credit from organizations accredited by the ACCME.

 This program meets AAPC guidelines for 1.0 CEU.
-Can be used for Core A, CANPC and CHONC with successful completion of post-test for continuing education units.
+Can be used for Core A, CEMC and CEDC with successful completion of post-test for continuing education units.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been pre-approved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization with which they wish to obtain credit.